Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 ![Colored book nodes.](../../images/t2-colored-books.png)

 Now we will resize the nodes according to how many verses they connect to in cross-referencing.

 ![Node size by Degree](../../images/t2-node-size-by-degree.png)

 Study the above picture.
 Choose: `Nodes -> Size -> Ranking` panel.

 - Choose `Degree` as the *attribute*.
-(This is the amount of connections a node has)
+(This is the number of connections a node has)
 - For `Min Size` and `Max Size` enter the values **5** (min) and **50** (max).
 - Press `Apply`

-Now the size of the nodes represent their importance in terms of cross-references.
+Now the size of the nodes represents their importance in terms of cross-references.

 You should now be seeing something like this:

 ![Nodes resized.](../../images/t2-resized-nodes.png)